kodadot/nft-gallery/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] [Are you at KodaDot Discord?](https://discord.gg/35hzy2dXXh)

 ### Screenshot
-- [ ] My fix has changed **something** on UI, a screenshot for others, is better to understand changes.
+- [ ] My fix has changed **something** on UI, a screenshot for others, is best to understand changes.